OctopusDeploy/blog/blog/2019-12/ultimate-guide-to-rolling-deployments/index.md

 This incremental approach is often favoured in web applications which sit behind a load balancer, as most load balancers support a concept known as `Connection draining`.
 This is simply allowing connections to a service to finish naturally, as well as preventing any new connections to be established.

-By performing this draining action, this allows the instances that are selected to be updated to be removed from the available pool, whilst a number remain online serving traffic.
+By performing this action, instances which are selected to be updated, can be removed from the available pool after they have finished their work, whilst a number remain online serving traffic.

-:::hint Although the scenario above describes a web application rolling deployment, it's equally possible to achieve rolling deployments for other types of application, providing they are built in a way which supports ending their process safely.
+:::hint Although the scenario above describes a web application rolling deployment, it's possible to achieve rolling deployments for other types of application, providing they are built in a way which supports ending their process safely.
 :::

 For example, Octopus Deploy's [High Availability](https://octopus.com/docs/administration/high-availability) configuration also has a [drain](https://octopus.com/docs/administration/high-availability/managing-high-availability-nodes#ManagingHighAvailabilityNodes-Drain) option, which prevents any new tasks from executing, and finishes up any tasks it's currently executing until idle.
 Features like draining allow for the safe termination of a process, which can then be updated and brought back online.